junxit/us-congress-bills-113/bill.md

   - **(3)** *Map* The term map means the map entitled “Yerington Land Conveyance” and dated December 19, 2012.
   - **(4)** *Secretary* The term Secretary means the Secretary of the Interior.
 - **(b)** *Conveyances of land to city of yerington, nevada*
-  - **(1)** *In general* Not later than 180 days after the date of enactment of this Act, subject to valid existing rights and notwithstanding the land use planning requirements of sections 202 and 203 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
+  - **(1)** *In general* Not later than 180 days after the date of enactment of this Act, subject to valid existing rights and to such terms and conditions as the Secretary determines to be necessary and notwithstanding the land use planning requirements of sections 202 and 203 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1712, 1713), the Secretary shall convey to the City, subject to the agreement of the City, all right, title, and interest of the United States in and to the Federal land identified on the map.
   - **(2)** *Appraisal to determine fair market value* The Secretary shall determine the fair market value of the Federal land to be conveyed—
     - **(A)** in accordance with the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1701 et seq.); and
     - **(B)** based on an appraisal that is conducted in accordance with—